After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    Note: this step is required even if backup was enabled (i.e. `cron_state` set to `present`) when you first installed Cloudbox, since a manual backup has to be run once to create the cron job.

-   1. Go into your Cloudbox folder
+   1. Go into your Cloudbox folder.

       ```shell
       cd ~/cloudbox
       ```

-   2. Run the backup command
+   2. Run the backup command.

       ```shell
       sudo ansible-playbook cloudbox.yml --tags backup